PanCakeConnaisseur/user_backend_sql_raw/README.md

 # User Backend SQL Raw
 This is an app for Nextcloud that offers user management and authentication with arbitrary SQL queries.

+You can authenticate, create, delete users, change their password or display name, basically do (almost) everything that Nextcloud can do with users.

+In contrast to the app *SQL user backend*, you write the SQL queries yourself.
+You are not limited by assumptions that app authors made about how your db is structured.

+The app uses prepared statements and is written to be secure by default to prevent SQL injections.
+It understands the most popular standards for password hash formats: MD5-CRYPT, SHA256-CRYPT, SHA512-CRYPT, BCrypt and the state-of-the-art Argon2i.
+Because the various formats are recognized on-the-fly your db can can have differing hash string formats at the same time, which eases migration to newer formats.

-It supports PostgreSQL and MariaDB/MySQL.
+This app supports PostgreSQL and MariaDB/MySQL.
 Only tested with Nextcloud 13.

 See [release notes](#release-notes) below for (possibly breaking) changes in new versions.